 - More of a yoga/fitness app than a meditation app

-While Alo Moves is thought of more as a yoga app, don't be fooled—they've got loads of great meditation content, too.
+Alo Moves may be thought of more as a yoga app, but don't be fooled—there's loads of great meditation content available on here.
 (Plus, yoga and meditation traditionally go hand in hand.)
-Sound healer and meditation expert Susy Markoe Schieffelin tells mbg that she loves this app because it frequently offers discounts and its collection is constantly expanding.
+Sound healer and meditation expert Susy Markoe Schieffelin says she loves this app because it frequently offers discounts and its collection is constantly expanding.
 "They're going to start offering reiki, they're going to start offering face yoga—really interesting things," she explains.
 Along with Alo's meditation content, the app also offers sound baths, yoga nidra, breathwork, and more—and the reiki content has since been added, too!

 Cost: $20/month or $199/year